Terry Holmes: Wales and the British and Irish Lions

 Holmes also played for the British and Irish Lions on their 1980 tour to South Africa and 1983 tour to New Zealand.
 He made one Test appearance (against New Zealand in 1983, the Lions losing 16–12) but was forced to return home early through injury from both tours.

 In late 1985, Holmes quit rugby union when he joined Bradford Northern.

 After retirement, Holmes coached Cardiff RFC and then Caerphilly rugby union teams, resigning as Caerphilly coach owing to business commitments in 2002.

-Rugby League and County Cup Final appearances
+Rugby League career

 In late 1985, Holmes became one of the biggest names of the time to turn professional, when he joined Bradford Northern for £80,000 (based on increases in average earnings, this would be approximately £309,200 in 2018).
 However injuries meant that he only played 40 games for the club before his retirement two years later.
 He scored nine tries.